 Incorporate keywords also into PPC strategy

 In addition to generating strong content to rank well and draw organic traffic, you also cannot forget about your paid ads online.
 The keyword list you developed for your organic traffic will also be helpful here.

-Use your holiday PPC campaigns to complement your organic ones.
+Use your holiday PPC campaigns to compliment your organic ones.
 For example, keywords that you have a hard time ranking well for organically can be used in PPC campaigns to help capture some of that traffic.
 Make sure that your PPC ads point back to landing pages that have been well optimized specifically for holiday traffic.

 Determine sales promotions for the holiday period